austinwang1121/node_tab/README.md

 # Instructions:

-- Make sure node is installed on you machine.
+- You need node installed on you machine.
 For more info please refer to: https://nodejs.org/
-- Make sure mocha is installed on your machine.
-If not, intall the mocha package in your terminal (run as root/admin user):
+- You need mocha (node test framework) installed on your machine.
+If not, you can intall the mocha package in your terminal (run as root/admin user):

 		$npm install -g mocha

-- Make sure that node and mocha on your machine:
+- Verify that node and mocha on your machine in your terminal:

 		$node --version
 		v0.12.6
 		$mocha --version
 		2.2.5

+- Clone the git repo into you machine:

+		git clone git@github.com:akirosai/node_tab.git

-- You can run the program in your terminal
+- You can run the program in your terminal:

+		cd node_tab
-		$node main.js < example.data
+		$node main.js < data/example.data

+- Expected output of main.js in your terminal:
+		Win:2:$2.61
+		Place:2:$1.06
+		Place:3:$1.27
+		Place:1:$2.13
+		Exacta:2,3:$2.43

 - You can run the test using mocha in your terminal